How to Make WWWow with

 4. Atomic Deploys

 To keep consistency on your site and avoid glitches, Jamstack recommends atomic deploys.
-It's a system that lets you deploy your content in a safe way — your website goes live only after all content is uploaded.
+It's a system that lets you safely deploy your content — your website goes live only after all content is uploaded.
 It's a good practice for large projects.

 5. Cache Invalidations